stevenchen3/kafka-proxy/README.md

 ## Building the source inside Docker

-Alternatively, we can build the source using Docker in that we could possibly avoid complex dependencies on bare-metal environment.
+Alternatively, we can build the source using Docker in that we could possibly avoid complex dependencies on bare-metal environment as they have been well configured inside Docker image.

 Prerequisites: